Pakettikauppa/woo-pakettikauppa/readme.txt

 4. Setup wizard

 == Changelog ==
+= 3.5.3 =
+* New feature: If shipping postcode is missing, use billing address
+* Bug fixes

 = 3.5.2 =
 * Diagnostic tool bug fix when using Posti Shipping version
 * Add error message if mass action operation fails